Brenden Millstein — CEO

 Emma Bassein — Director of Impact

 Emma joined Carbon Lighthouse in early 2012, where she is responsible for ensuring the organization’s mission-driven growth through the evaluation of implemented engineering outcomes, strategic partnerships, and the identification of new technologies and solutions.
 Previously, Emma worked with the New York State Energy Research and Development Authority where she designed energy efficiency programs for large commercial and industrial properties.
-She also served as the first Executive Director of Wave One, a Palo Alto-based not-for-profit that developed innovative solutions to deliever energy efficiency solutions for small commercial and retail buildings.
+She also served as the first Executive Director of Wave One, a Palo Alto-based not-for-profit that developed innovative solutions to deliver energy efficiency solutions for small commercial and retail buildings.

 Emma holds a B.S. from the Massachusetts Institute of Technology in Earth, Atmosphere and Planetary Science and an M.S. in Environmental Engineering from Princeton.